 - You must obtain a School Bus Driver Physical Examination Form (DL-704) from your potential employer.

-- You must pass the Vision Screening and Knowledge tests, which includes (but is not limited to) Commercial General Knowledge Test, Passenger Endorsement, and Air Brakes (if applicable).
+- You must pass the Vision Screening and Knowledge tests, which include (but are not limited to) Commercial General Knowledge Test, Passenger Endorsement, and Air Brakes (if applicable).

 - You must complete at least 20 hours of school bus-specific instruction that includes 14 hours of classroom training and at least six hours of in-bus training.